playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/script-attributes.md

 position: 6
 ---

-Script Attributes are a powerful feature that lets you expose values from your script files so that they appear in the PlayCanvas Designer.
+Script Attributes are a powerful feature that lets you expose values from your script files so that they appear in the PlayCanvas Editor.
 This means you can write code once, and then tweak values on different instances of an Entity to give them different properties.

 ## Declaring Script Attributes